chasedehan/chasedehan/README.md

 # Hi, I'm Chase.

-I'm currently a Data Scientist at Nextdoor building the machine learning on the ads platform.
+I'm currently a Data Scientist and Economist at Nextdoor building the market for ads.

 <br><br>
 ## Previously I: